Investor Journeys—Hannah

 I’d like to make a consistent return on my investment that does more for me than just beat inflation.
 I don’t want to rent forever.
 I want to make enough money for my partner and I to own our own home and some land somewhere, big enough for a few animals.
 We’d like to live in the Blue Mountains again.

-Investors who take part in our Investor Journeys series use the Sharesies platform and agree to share their personal perspective and experience.
-They receive payment from Sharesies AU Pty Limited for their participation.
+Investors who take part in our Investor Journeys series use Sharesies and agree to share their personal perspective and experience.
+They receive a payment from Sharesies for their participation.

 The statements made throughout are the investor's personal views and do not constitute professional or financial advice.
-They are not to be attributed as the views of, or financial advice being provided by, Sharesies AU Pty Limited.
+They’re not to be attributed as the view of, or financial advice being provided by, Sharesies Australia Limited.

 Ok, now for the legal bit